stackbuilders/openssh-github-keys/README.md

     $1
 ```

-Make sure this script is executable and owned by the `root` user (`chmod 755
+Make sure this script is executable and owned by the `root` user (`chmod 700
 /usr/local/bin/openssh-github-keys-wrapper`).

+The `openssh-github-keys` script will need to know your GitHub
+token.
+You can specify this as a variable `GITHUB_TOKEN` in your
+wrapper script, or point to a file containing this token.
+If you
+specify it in a file, such as ~root/.github_read_org_token, the file
+format should contain a key, `GITHUB_TOKEN` and the value as follows:

+    GITHUB_TOKEN=mygithubtoken

+At this point you should be able to test that the script is properly
+installed.
+Invoke the wrapper script with the user you intend to log
+in as using keys on a GitHub team:

+    openssh-github-keys-wrapper mylocaluser

+You should see a list of keys printed, corresponding to the GitHub
+users on your team.

 In your `/etc/ssh/sshd_config`, add the option for
 AuthorizedKeysCommand to point to your wrapper script.
 You will also